bcgov/healthgateway/docs/keycloak/README.md

 | IdP Redirector | Alternative |
 | Forms | Alternative, with Required password and optional OTP |

+## Groups

+Two groups: Citizens and Realm Administrator

+## Users

+> For our load testing, we have provisioned password-based authentication for test users to allow our K6 load and stress test scripts to login as differing accounts.
+This applies to TEST environment only, with some added to DEV environment.

+Usernames for K6: loadtest_01 to loadtest_13

+Each of these users borrows an HDID manually set as a user-attribute 'hdid' for these test users, and borrowed from the BC Services Cards Test accounts.

 ------------

 ## Detailed Client Configurations